Elsword ESL Legends: Final tournament at the gamescom 2016

 For Let’s Player: Link

 Gameforge is a member of the German Trade Association of Interactive Entertainment Software (BIU), the interest group of providers and producers of entertainment software in Germany.
-Our corporate member Tobias Haar is a board member of the BIU.
 The BIU is a founding member of the Interactive Software Federation of Europe (ISFE), responsible for the USK (Entertainment Software Self-Regulation Body in Germany), the Foundation for Digital Games Culture and also is an organiser of the world’s largest industry fair, gamescom, as well as being a joint sponsor of the German Computer Games Award.